-(For a full list of articles about bankruptcy exemptions, check out our Bankruptcy Exemptions area.)
+(For a full list of articles about bankruptcy exemptions, check out the Bankruptcy Exemptions area.)

 Exemptions play different roles depending on whether you are filing a Chapter 7 or Chapter 13 bankruptcy.

-A Chapter 7 is a liquidation bankruptcy where the appointed trustee is looking to sell off your assets to pay your creditors.
-However, the bankruptcy trustee cannot sell any property you are able to exempt.
-This is how bankruptcy exemptions help you to protect your assets in a Chapter 7 bankruptcy.
+Chapter 7 bankruptcy.
+Chapter 7 bankruptcy is a liquidation bankruptcy where the appointed trustee sells off your nonexempt assets to pay your creditors.
+Exemptions help you to protect your assets in Chapter 7 bankruptcy because the bankruptcy trustee can’t sell exempt property.
 For example, if your state has a $5,000 motor vehicle exemption and you only have one car worth $4,000, then you can keep it.
 For more information, see Exemptions in Chapter 7 Bankruptcy.

-A Chapter 13 bankruptcy allows you to keep all your property and reorganize your debts.
-However, the amount you must pay certain creditors still depends on how much property you can exempt.
-The value of any nonexempt assets must be paid to your nonpriority unsecured creditors (such as credit card issuers) in your bankruptcy.
-So in a Chapter 13, exemptions help keep your plan payments low by reducing the amount you are required to pay creditors.
+Chapter 13 bankruptcy.
+A Chapter 13 bankruptcy allows you to keep all your property and reorganize your debts (which can mean paying less on some of them).
+However, the amount you must pay particular creditors still depends on how much property you can exempt.
+Nonpriority unsecured creditors (such as credit card issuers) must receive an amount equal to your nonexempt assets.
+So in Chapter 13 bankruptcy, exemptions help keep your plan payments low by reducing the amount you are required to pay creditors.
 For more information, see Exemptions in Chapter 13 Bankruptcy.